larmic/golang-starter/README.md

 * structure oriented on https://github.com/golang-standards/project-layout
 * how to fork (github credentials, ...)
 * example requests
-* write some tests? (disclaimer? this project should only demonstrate how github and docker integration is working together)

 ## Used technologies
 * [Go programming language](https://go.dev/)